coryshain/cdr/docs/source/config.rst

     filters = subjectsnunique > 100

-More complex filtration conditions are not supported automatically in DTSR but can be applied to the data by the user as a preprocess.
+More complex filtration conditions are not supported automatically in CDR but can be applied to the data by the user as a preprocess.

-Several DTSR utilities (e.g. for prediction and evaluation) are designed to handle train, dev, and test partitions of the input data, but these partitions must be constructed in advance.
+Several CDR utilities (e.g. for prediction and evaluation) are designed to handle train, dev, and test partitions of the input data, but these partitions must be constructed in advance.
 This package also provides a ``partition`` utility that can be used to partition input data by applying modular arithmetic to some subset of the variables in the data.
 For usage details run:

-``python -m dtsr.bin.partition -h``
+``python -m cdr.bin.partition -h``

 **IMPORTANT NOTES**